 All students undertaking a VET course will receive official written progress reports.
 These reports are issued by the respective training providers for each course and supplied to the students’ home school.
 Parents will receive a copy of these reports in term two and four.
 Completed certificates or statements of attainment will be sent directly to students’ home school at the completion of the program.

-To ensure the success, continuity and availability of VET programs to all students, it is imperative that students abide by the program teachers’ rules and the policies and procedures of the host school or registered training organisation whenever they are on site.
+To ensure the success, continuity and availability of VET programs to all students, it is imperative that students abide by the program trainers’ rules and the policies and procedures of the host school or registered training organisation whenever they are on site.
 This includes meeting Occupational Health and Safety requirements in and out of the classroom.
 Attitude and behaviour are to be at a high standard.

 You will be required to agree to abide by the Student Code of Conduct when you apply for a course.